 POLM091 – International Security: War and Peace in a Global Context (Semester B – MA Distance Learnin

 I am currently working on two main projects.
 The first centers on British pilotless aircraft programs in the Interwar period, specifically the Larynx weaponized drone that was tested in Iraq at the end of the 1920s.
 The project aims to place the drone strike within a broader context of Western violence and scientific development and does so through focusing on the importance of the experimental and the experiment for understanding not only the development of military targeting drones but also for conceptualizing air power more broadly.

 The second project looks at racialized violence and militarized urban policing practices.
 Currently focusing on the 1985 violent confrontation between the Philadelphia police and the MOVE organization, I am interested in investigating intersections of police violence, race, military technology, and state power, as well as connecting the MOVE confrontation to longer historical geographies of the militarization of police violence prior to September 11, 2001.

 PhD research funding awards included the University of Minnesota Doctoral Dissertation Fellowship (2013-2014) and the Mark and Judy Yudof Fellowship in Science Policy and Ethics (2012-2013).

-Book Review of Predator Empire by Ian Shaw.
-Online at SocietyandSpace.org, 2017 (as Katharine Hall Kindervater)
+2017 – Book Review of Predator Empire by Ian Shaw.
+Online at SocietyandSpace.org (as Katharine Hall Kindervater)

-Katharine would welcome PhD proposals on topics related to the history of war and Western violence, military and/or security technologies and practices, and policing.
-She is also interested in supervising PhD work that connects more broadly to political geography, theorizations of liberal violence and power, critical race studies, and the history and philosophy of science and mathematics.
+I would welcome PhD proposals on topics related to the history of war and Western violence, military and/or security technologies and practices, and/or policing.
+I am also interested in supervising PhD work that connects more broadly to political geography, theorizations of liberal violence and power, critical race studies, and the history and philosophy of science and mathematics.